Xbox Game Pass titles to leave service Dec. 15 - PUNCH JUMP

-Microsoft Corp. this week said it will remove select titles from the Xbox Game Pass service.
+Microsoft Corp. this week will remove select titles from the Xbox Game Pass service.

 Titles to be removed Dec.
 15 include Chained Echoes (Console, PC, Cloud), Opus Magnum (PC), Potion Craft: Alchemist Simulator (Console, PC, Cloud), and Rubber Bandits (Console, PC, Cloud).